Regular 3508, 3508EZ, or 3508S: Which PPP Forgiveness Form Is Right For My Small Business?

 When To Use The 3508S Form

-It’s easy to understand the simple requirements for being eligible to use the 3508S form: your PPP loan amount must have been $50,000 or less.
+It’s easy to understand the simple requirements for being eligible to use the 3508S form: The amount of your first or second draw PPP loan must have been $150,000 or less.

-The 3508S form has the simplest reporting requirements of the three PPP forgiveness forms and is, therefore, the easiest to fill out.
-It was created to streamline the forgiveness process for those with smaller PPP loans, as these loans account for a relatively small percentage of the total amount of funds distributed to businesses by the PPP program.
+Form 3508S has the simplest reporting requirements of the three PPP forgiveness forms and is the easiest to fill out.
+It was created to streamline the forgiveness process for those with smaller PPP loans.
+Smaller businesses had been getting bogged down needlessly by onerous reporting requirements for receiving relatively small loans that were fundamental to their survival.

 When To Use The 3508EZ Form